F201/ase-website/README.md

 ## Installation
-**HEADS UP BEFORE INSTALLATION!** This project was installed with these version of :
+**HEADS UP BEFORE INSTALLING!** This project was installed with these version of :
 ```
 node v18.16.0
 npm v9.5.1